-8 Right wheels of the bus must travel the path without striking or, moving the markers with any is the width of duals plus three inches (3").
+The right wheels of the bus must travel the path without striking or, moving the markers with any wheel.
+Bus must be operated in a continuous forward motion.
+The distance between the markers is the width of duals plus three inches (3").
 The edge of the marker shall be at the height of the widest part of the rear dual tires.
 Each flight of markers shall be placed twenty feet (20') apart.